jkim99/RegularBot/README.md

 ## Clash of Clans
 `pip3 install arrow`<br />

+## Postgres
+You must install Postgres on your system.
+Once installed, verify that $PATH contains the path to pg_config:
+`which pg_config`
+If you don't see the resulting path to pg_config you will need to set it manually, but it varies by installation.
+My Postgres.app installation for MacOS was located in: `/Applications/Postgres.app/Contents/Versions/12/bin/` `export PATH=/Applications/Postgres.app/Contents/Versions/12/bin/:$PATH` <br />

 # Credentials
 You have to provide your own `creds.py` file.
 It must have the following:<br />